bejucoo/Leap-Motion-Max-MSP/README.md

 - Create a bpatcher and set the patcher file
 - Use the values from the outlets of the bpatcher

 *Palm position values don't work with the latest Leap Motion SDK (Orion v4).
-If yoy want to use this values try with the v3.2.1 of the SDK. ([Reach issue](https://github.com/NiccoloGranieri/Reach/issues/8))*
+If you want to use this values try with the v3.2.1 or the v2.3.1 of the SDK. ([Reach issue](https://github.com/NiccoloGranieri/Reach/issues/8))*